Satori

 6 Essential Traits of Successful EOS Integrators

-You've heard about the Integrator role.
-Maybe you've even tried hiring one.
-But here's what most founders discover: finding someone who can actually bridge the gap between your vision and execution is harder than it looks.
+You’ve heard about the Integrator role.
+Maybe you’ve even tried hiring one.
+But finding someone who can actually bridge the gap between your vision and execution is harder than it looks.

 The Integrator Reality Check

-If you're running EOS or considering it, you know the Integrator isn't just another COO or operations manager.
+The Integrator isn’t just another COO or operations manager.
 This person needs to translate your big-picture thinking into daily execution while keeping every department aligned.
-It's a unique skill set that combines strategic thinking with tactical excellence.
+After working with dozens of organizations, here’s what actually predicts success.

 The 6 Non-Negotiable Traits

-Your Integrator will need to have difficult conversations—with department heads, underperformers, and sometimes even you.
-They can't shy away from tension; they need to lean into it and resolve it constructively.
+Your Integrator will need to have difficult conversations — with department heads, underperformers, and sometimes even you.
+They can’t shy away from tension; they need to lean into it constructively.

 They see how all the pieces fit together but don’t get lost in analysis.
 They build processes that stick and ensure follow-through happens consistently.